Ayush-M2488/todo_app/README.md

-Personal To-Do List Application
+Personal To-Do List Application:

-Overview
+Overview:

 The Personal To-Do List Application is a simple command-line tool that allows users to manage their daily tasks efficiently.
 Users can add, view, mark as completed, and delete tasks, all categorized for better organization.
 Tasks are saved persistently in a local JSON file, ensuring data is retained between sessions.

-Features
+Features:

 Add Tasks: Create new tasks with a title, description, and category.
 View Tasks: Display all tasks, organized by category.
 Mark as Completed: Indicate when a task has been completed.